Part 4: Amendments

 4.79 Debate on a group of amendments proceeds as follows:

-- Debate begins with the convener calling the member who lodged the “lead” amendment in the group (i.e. the one in the group that appears first on the Marshalled List) to speak to and move that amendment, and speak to all other amendments (if any) in the group.
+- The convener calls the member who lodged the “lead” amendment in the group (i.e. the one in the group that appears first on the Marshalled List) to speak to and move that amendment, and speak to all other amendments (if any) in the group.
 The suggested form of words for moving an amendment, which is usually done at the end of the speech in support of it, is “Accordingly, I move amendment X”.

-- The convener then has discretion to call other members (i.e. any member who does not have amendments in the group and so does not have an automatic right to speak) who may wish to speak in the debate.
+- The convener then has discretion to call other members (i.e. any member who does not have amendments in the group) who may wish to speak in the debate.

-- The member in charge is then called, and is usually the last speaker before the mover of the lead amendment in the group winds up the debate.
+- If the Minister has not already spoken, s/he is called at this point to set out the Scottish Government’s position on the amendments in the group.
 In the case of a Member’s Bill or a Committee Bill (i.e. where the member in charge is not the relevant Government Minister), the Minister will be called to speak and then the member in charge.
-However, the member in charge or Minister is not normally called to speak again at this point if s/he has already spoken in support of amendments in her/his name in the group.

 Not moving an amendment when it is called